james3494/users_microservice/README.md

 - add phone number and profile pic to user entity

  - check the jwt is updated whenever groups, admin or friends are modified

+ - update testing to same structure as takeout microservice

  - extra endpoints:
     - 'getFullUser' endpoint which is accessible to admins